Fiat JTD engine: Multijet II

 In 2009, Fiat Powertrain introduced the third generation of this technology, called Multijet II.
-With its new and innovative injectors with a hydraulically balanced solenoid valve and even higher injection pressure of 2,000 bar (29,000 psi) it is capable of even more precise controlling of the injected diesel fuel, injecting it in a quicker and more flexible manner.
+With its new and innovative injectors, with a hydraulically balanced solenoid valve, and even higher injection pressure of 2000 bar, it is capable of even more precise controlling of the injected diesel fuel, injecting it in a quicker and more flexible manner.
 It enables up to eight consecutive injections per combustion cycle and implemented Injection Rate Shaping technology, which provides two very close pilot injections making the fuel delivery more continuous and modulated.
 This results in an engine that is quiet and has a smoother operation, lower emissions, better fuel mileage and higher performance compared to the previous generation.

 Automotive engines

-1.0
+0.9

 A 936 cc 3-cylinder variant, (called XSDE, Xtra Smart Diesel Engine) or Smartech Diesel, was introduced in 2011.
-Co-developed by GM Powertrain Torino and the GM Technical Center India for the Indian market the engine is rated at 57 bhp of power and 150 Nm of torque.
+Co-developed by GM Powertrain Torino and the GM Technical Center India for the Indian market, the engine is rated at 57 bhp of power and 150 Nm of torque.